Dankward Buwitt

-Dankward Buwitt is a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.
+Dankward Buwitt (born 1939) is a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.

-Life
+Career

 Buwitt joined the CDU in 1968 and was local chairman of the Neukölln chapter from 1974 to 1991.
 He was also district chairman in Neukölln from 1981 to 1997.
-From 1991 to 1993 he was state treasurer.
+From 1991 to 1993, he was state treasurer.
 In 1975 he was elected for the first time to the Berlin House of Representatives, of which he was a member until 1991.
 In the 1990 federal elections, Buwitt was elected to parliament in constituency 256 (Berlin-Neukölln).
 He was deputy chairman of the Finance Committee as well as deputy member of the Defence Committee and, since October 1992, of the Special Committee on European Union Affairs.
-He was re-elected to the constituency in the 1994 Bundestag elections.
-He did not stand for re-election in the 2002 Bundestag elections.
+He was reelected to the constituency in the 1994 Bundestag elections.
+He did not stand for reelection in the 2002 Bundestag elections.